aromarious/display-rotate/readme.md

 [🇯🇵 日本語README](readme.ja.md)

-A command for personal display settings.
-Rotates the display 90 degrees clockwise.
+A command to rotate the display.
+Rotates the specified display 90 degrees clockwise.

 It uses the [`displayplacer`](https://github.com/jakehilborn/displayplacer) command.
+When you run `display-rotate` for the first time, you will be asked whether to install `displayplacer`, so answer `y` to install it (`brew install displayplacer` will be executed).

 ## Installation
 ```sh